-With well over a third of all our online spending passing through Amazon's electronic tell, we thought it high time we took a look at the best ways to save money when buying from the ‘rainforest'
+With well over a third of all our online spending passing through Amazon’s electronic tell, we thought it high time we took a look at the best ways to save money when buying from Amazon

 Retail is dead.
 At least as far as bricks and mortar stores go, as savvy shoppers turn their backs on the high street, and instead hop online.
 In fact, the UK leads the world in online spending with an estimate spend of over £3,000 per person.
 Hardly surprising considering that in 2018 a staggering 87 per cent of all retail purchases were made online.

 Of course we can’t talk about online spending without mentioning the 500lb gorrilla in the room.
 Amazon.
 In fact, scratch that.
 This internet behemoth is less 500lb gorrilla and more king kong and godzilla combined.
 A staggering 40 per cent of all online spending goes through the internet giant, and whilst the experience is more transactional rather than inspirational, designed to extract as much money from you as possible, there are a lot of tips, tricks and hidden features that can boost your spending power.

 Shopping on Amazon can be a minefield.
 It’s unique in that as well as selling goods itself, Amazon is also a marketplace for others to sell their goods, many of which compete with Amazon’s own.

 Before you buy you need to be aware of who’s selling the actual item.
 Is it sold and distributed by a reseller, sold by a reseller but fulfilled by Amazon, or sold and fulfilled by Amazon.
 It’s important know because your ‘rights’ vary in each instance.

 To check who the item is sold and dispatched by, look down at the bottom of the price box on the right hand side.
 It will list “sold by” and “dispatched by” If the item isn’t sold by Amazon, it might be better to have a look if you can find one that is.
 It makes customer service, and returns much easier.